 Instead, focus on the car’s selling price first.
 Once you’ve agreed on a great price, now mention the trade-in.
 The cost of the trade-in should not affect the previously agreed car’s price.
 This is the main reason why you shouldn’t discuss the trade-in so early in the negotiation.
 You want to lock the car in the best price and adding an extra layer of negotiation that could rob you of the deal.

-A lot of dealers would simply offer the car at a lower price which will make it enticing, but they could also get the trade in a much lower price than the true value of your car.
+A lot of dealers would simply offer the car at a lower price which will make it enticing, but they could also get the trade in a much lower price than the true value of your car, especially if you’ve taken good car of your car.
 If this happens and you take the bait, you aren’t getting a sweet deal after all.
 They’re just making it look like it, but not really once you do the math.

 Alternatively, if your old car is still in good condition and has significant value, consider selling it yourself than trading it in.
 You could get a better price this way.

 Do the same for cash backs, rebates, and other perks attached to the deal.
 You should only talk about them once you’ve agreed on the car’s price alone.
 Don’t let any extras cloud your judgment or ruin your budget.